dell/csm-docs/content/docs/getting-started/helmmodules/observability/_index.md

 There are various ways to deploy these components.
 We recommend following the Helm deployments according to the specifications defined below.

-**Tip**: CSM for Observability must be deployed first.
+**Tip**: Container Storage Module Observability must be deployed first.
 Once the module has been deployed, you can proceed to deploying/configuring Prometheus and Grafana.

 ### Prometheus

-The Prometheus service should be running on the same Kubernetes cluster as the CSM for Observability services.
-As part of the CSM for Observability deployment, the OpenTelemetry Collector gets deployed.
-CSM for Observability pushes metrics to the OpenTelemetry Collector where the metrics are consumed by Prometheus.
-Prometheus must be configured to scrape the metrics data from the OpenTelemetry Collector.
+Prometheus and Container Storage Module Observability services run on the same Kubernetes cluster, with Container Storage Module sending metrics to the OpenTelemetry Collector, which Prometheus then scrapes for data.

 | Supported Version | Image                   | Helm Chart                                                   |
 | ----------------- | ----------------------- | ------------------------------------------------------------ |